-5. In the "the "Found New Hardware Wizard" window click the [Browse] button.
+5. In the "found New Hardware Wizard" window click the [Browse] button.
 Search for the driver located here:

+C:\Program Files\NAC\HotShot\Drivers\Win2K\Epixxcw2.inf

-C:\Program Files\NAC\Hi D-Cam II\Drivers\Win2K\Epixxcw2.inf Select the "Epixxcw2.inf" file and click to [Open] button.
+Select the "Epixxcw2.inf" file and click to [Open] button.

 You may however have specified somewhere different when you installed the software.
 In the drivers folder there are also different folders for different operating systems.